insight-platform/Savant/docs/source/advanced_topics/8_ext_systems.rst

 We consider three kinds of pipeline circuits:

-- end-to-end capacity (non-realtime) circuit;
+- end-to-end capacity (non-real-time) circuit;
-- end-to-end realtime circuit;
+- end-to-end real-time circuit;
 - mixed circuit;

 Different circuits require different approaches when implementing the pipelines.
 We will share with you the best practices for implementing such kinds of circuits.